candu/node-sandbox/javascript-the-good-parts/Notes.md

 Here `_value` is effectively private; the member closures `incr`, `get` can access it, but external code cannot.
 Also, `_value` can use `init`, so we can also use this as a constructor-with-arguments pattern.

+# functional inheritance

+This is considered the best pattern for object-oriented programming in JavaScript.
+It provides *encapsulation*, in that variables and methods can be kept private within a class scope.
+(Note that we're using JavaScript's function scoping together with closures to enforce privacy!)